bananaml/serverless-template/README.md

 **Deploy to Banana Serverless:**

 Four steps:
 1. Create your own copy of this template repo.
-Either:g
+Either:
 - Click "[Fork](https://github.com/bananaml/serverless-template/fork)" (creates a public repo)
 - Click "[Use this Template](https://github.com/bananaml/serverless-template/generate)" (creates a private or public repo)
 - Create your own repo and copy the template files into it